brianarn/randomthink.net/source/_posts/2012-10-14-callbacks-and-promises.md

 - Technical
 ---

-Summary: Blog post draft detailing the distinctions between callbacks and promises as a pattern

-## Outline:

-1. Introduce callbacks briefly
-	1. Show jQuery event style
-	2. Show jQuery / Dojo XHR
-	3. Link to detailed write-up somewhere?
-1.Note the value of callbacks is for asynchronous code 1.Show example of writing a method to accept a callback
-	4. Simple function that accepts a success and error
-2. Abstract example into simple module
-3. Discuss coupled nature of this approach
-4. Introduce promises / Deferreds
-5. Rework module into promise based setup
-6. No one right way, these are two patterns

-## Draft:

 Anyone who's written even a little bit of JavaScript is likely familiar with the callback pattern.
 Even if you don't know the name, you've probably used it.
 We will often pass around functions to other functions as a way for the other